Should I buy or mould blocks for my building project? This is a question most people ask when starting their project.

 Checking of blocks

-On-site moulded blocks are not better in quality
+Moulded blocks are not better in quality

 This is the most important factor to note… many people feel because the blocks are moulded on their site then it is automatically better, this is far from the truth.
 Why? because it is the mindset of the person or company you are dealing with that matters and not wether the blocks were moulded on or off site.
-We have had many site moulders who cut corners by using less cement for instance while we also had a reputable company that believes they can’t go below a particular quality irrespective.
+There are many site moulders who cut corners by using less cement for instance while we also had a reputable company that believes they can’t go below a particular quality irrespective.
 If you buy from such company you will have no issues hence your main task is to find a good manufacturer and buy from them.

 Some moulders may be careless about materials because they aren’t the ones buying those materials.